The-Aloha-Project/haveno-aloha/README.md

 - There is **No token**, because it's not needed.
 Transactions between traders are secured by non-custodial multisignature transactions on the Monero network.

-- There are no fees on Haveno Aloha, just volunteers, we operate purely on donations.
+- There are also **NO FEES** on Haveno Aloha, just volunteers, we operate purely on donations.
 You're able to do that on our website [https://www.haveno-aloha.com](https://www.haveno-aloha.com)

 ## Installing Haveno Aloha